lnaphade/Application-Security-Testing-/OWASP Top Ten testing Guide.md

 <b>bWAPP is an insecure open-source web application designed to improve the skills of students, developers or people interested in IT security in order to discover and prevent web vulnerabilities</b>

-<h3> my expectation bWAPP is the best Insecure  web application to test owasp top 10 for Student</h3>
+<h3> As my expectation bWAPP is the best Insecure  web application to test owasp top 10 for Student</h3>
 # A1 - Injection

 ### HTML Injection - Reflected (GET)